bbpak/module-one-final-project-guidelines-seattle-web-career-021819/README.md

 ## Prerequisites
 The following instructions are for macOS.

-You will need Homebrew installed for the installation of an external dependency. https://brew.sh/
+You will need Ruby (https://www.ruby-lang.org/en/documentation/installation/) and Homebrew (https://brew.sh/) installed in order to use the provided installation scripts.

 ## Installation and Setup
 First, clone or download the repository.
 There are Ruby scripts available for installing dependencies and initializing the database in the project directory.